-Differences in adoption of Intellectual Capital Reporting
+Differences in the adoption of IC Reporting

-Despite the existence of a variety of useful IC guidelines, it is clear that take up is very patchy with some success stories in for example some of the Nordic countries but in most areas a culture of IC Reporting has yet to appear.
-An important aspect though is one of terminology because the mere act of planning - which is widespread within SME's in general and research intensive SME's in particular - does mean that aspects of IC reporting will be practiced as part of the planning process but not thought of or referred to as IC Reporting.
-A key task is therefore to highlight the importance of intangibles in making best use of existing planning processes and there is much within the range of existing IC guidelines which can help SME's to make better quality investment decisions.
-In companies where knowledge sharing and teamwork is important we would expect IC Reporting to be welcomed, as an integral part of the planning process, providing it is based on practical, flexible and easy to follow guidance ("ready to use templates" for example) which is identified by the SME's as basic common sense.
+Despite the existence of a variety of useful IC guidelines, it is clear that take up is very patchy with some success stories in, for example, some of the Nordic countries whereas in most regions a culture of IC Reporting has yet to be developed.
+Terminology is an important aspect because the mere act of planning - which is widespread within SME's in general and research intensive SME's in particular - means that aspects of IC Reporting will be practiced as part of the planning process, although not thought of, or referred to, as IC Reporting.
+It is therefore vital to highlight the importance of intangibles in making the best use of existing planning processes.
+In this regard there is much within the range of existing IC guidelines which can help SME's to make better quality investment decisions.
+In companies where knowledge sharing and teamwork is important, we would expect IC Reporting to be welcomed, as an integral part of the planning process, providing it is based on practical, flexible and easy to follow guidance ("ready to use templates" for example); which will be identified by the SME's as basic common sense.